strapi/strapi/docs/3.0.0-beta.x/guides/send-email.md

 ## Get the comment creation back

 We now know the function we have to update.
-Lets back to the original function.
+Let's get back to the original function.

 In the [controller documentation](../concepts/controllers.html#extending-a-model-controller) you will find the default implementation of every actions.
 It will help you overwrite the create logic.